National Festival Put Science in the Spotlight

 Purdue University Nobel Prize for Chemistry News Conference

-(Download the free Windows Media Player Link to external web site to view)
+(Download the free Windows Media Player to view)

 The Royal Swedish Academy of Sciences announced today that long-time NIGMS grantee Ei-ichi Negishi from Purdue University will share the Nobel Prize in chemistry with Richard Heck from the University of Delaware and Akiri Suzuki from Hokkaido University in Japan for “palladium-catalyzed cross couplings in organic synthesis.”
 All of us at NIGMS congratulate them on this outstanding recognition of their accomplishments.